ppgovekar/portaldocs/portal-sdk/templates/top-extensions-samples.md

 When you install the Portal SDK, located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download), the samples are installed as well.
 The source for the samples is located in the `Documents\PortalSDK\FrameworkPortal\Extensions\SamplesExtension` folder.

 Samples Extension can be downloaded, built and side loaded to portal from the [AzureUX-SamplesExtension](https://msazure.visualstudio.com/One/_git/AzureUX-SamplesExtension) repo.
-Details

 For the latest controls we have developed a new playground, located at  [https://aka.ms/portalfx/playground](https://aka.ms/portalfx/playground).
 The playground gives you a listing of all the recommended controls as well as a sample page for each control.
 The sample pages  have documentation for each option and view model property, and they will let you see a working copy of the control and try out different control options.